JvanKatwijk/qt-dab/README.md

 ![6.8](/res/read_me/xml-reader.png?raw=true)

-Tuning accurarcy
+Tuning accuracy
 =======================================================================

 DAB frequencies are in the range of app 175 to 225 MHz.
 Different devices have a different **tuning accurary** in this range.
-While the different SDRPlay and AIRspy devices show a negligible tuning offset (usually 0 to 30 Hz), especially the popular DABsticks show - in general - a  offsets in the KHz range.
+While the different SDRPlay and AIRspy devices show a negligible tuning offset (usually 0 to 30 Hz), especially the popular DABsticks show - in general - a  offsets in the kHz range.

 ![6.8](/res/read_me/tuning-offset.png?raw=true)

-The picture shows that on selecting channel 12C (22730 KHz) the device used - a simple dabstick - shows an offset of 8446 Hz, i.e. well over 8 KHz.
+The picture shows that on selecting channel 12C (22730 kHz) the device used - a simple dabstick - shows an offset of 8446 Hz, i.e. well over 8 kHz.
 While Qt-DAB is - as the picture shows - capable of compensating for tuner offsets of up to app 35 Khz, the **quality of the signal** is better with no or a small tuning offset.

 The widgets for (most) of the various device handlers show a "ppm" correction setting, where "ppm" stands for "Parts per Million".
-Setting the corrector to 1 at a selected frequency of 22730 KHz, implies that the oscillator of the device tunes to a frequency that is (app) 227 Hz higher.
+Setting the corrector to 1 at a selected frequency of 22730 kHz, implies that the oscillator of the device tunes to a frequency that is (app) 227 Hz higher.

-In this particular care, an offset of app 8.5 KHz on a selected frequency of app 227 Mhz means an error of 8500 / 227, which is slight more than 37.
+In this particular care, an offset of app 8.5 kHz on a selected frequency of app 227 MHz means an error of 8500 / 227, which is slight more than 37.
 So, setting the **ppm** corrector to 37 in this case causes the device to change the frequency such that the frequency the device tuned to corresponds almost to the frequency it should be.